cristianvergaraf/clustering-cities-spain/_posts/2024-08-30-clustering_cities_spain.md

 title: Finding pattern in Spanish cities
 ---

+## Take home message

+* Classification of cities may be possible based on land use, spatial configuration and socioeconomic data

+* Cities with more than 100000 do not show characteristic of monofuncionality, such characteristic may be found in smaller cities

 ### Classification of cities

 Cities with more than 100.000 inhabitants can be classify in 5 different groups based on land use, spatial configuration and socioeconomic fetures.
 This groups are: